-Professor, East Asian Languages & Literature
+Professor, East Asian Studies

 Professor, Visual Studies

-|east asian cinema, modern Korea, critical theory|
+east asian cinema, modern Korea, critical theory

 I have published two single-author books on Korean cinema, three co-edited volumes on Korean popular culture and Asian cinema, and a Korean-language novel.
 I am currently completing my third book monograph called Hegemonic Mimicry: Korean Popular Culture of the 21st Century contracted with Duke University Press.

 My second book project, Virtual Hallyu: Korean Cinema of the Global Era (fall 2011, Duke University Press),reflects on the precariousness of Korean cinema’s success over the past decade.
 Arguing that state film policies and socioeconomic factors cannot fully explain cinema’s true potentiality, The book draws on Deleuze’s concept of the virtual, according to which past and present and truth and falsehood co-exist, to analyze the temporal anxieties and cinematic ironies embedded in screen figures such as a made-in-the USA aquatic monster (The Host), a postmodern Chosun-era wizard (Woochi), a schizo man-child (Oasis), a weepy North Korean terrorist (Typhoon), a salary man-turned-vengeful fighting machine (Oldboy), and a sick nationalist (repatriated colonial-era Spring of Korean Peninsula).
 It maintains that the full significance of hallyu can only be understood by exposing the implicit and explicit ideologies of protonationalism and capitalism that, along with Korea’s ambiguous post-democratization and neoliberalism, are etched against the celluloid surfaces.